j2 Global Inc Annual Shareholders Meeting Transcript

-Jeremy D. Rossen - J2 Global, Inc. - Executive VP, General Counsel & Secretary
+Good morning, and welcome to the 2021 J2 Annual Meeting of Stockholders.
+I would like to introduce the first presenter, Jeremy Rossen.

-Good morning, ladies and gentlemen, and thank you for joining the 2020 Annual Meeting of Stockholders of j2 Global, Inc. I'm Jeremy Rossen, Executive Vice President, General Counsel and Secretary of the company.
+Jeremy D. Rossen - J2 Global, Inc. - Executive VP, General Counsel & Corporate Secretary

 j2 Global Inc Annual Shareholders Meeting Transcript